BOTCloudy/CloudyBridge/README.md

 # 🌩️ CloudyBridge

-Welcome To **CloudyBridge** Add-On Integration For Your Minecraft Bedrock Dedicated Server!
+Welcome To **CloudyBridge** Add-On Integration For Your Minecraft Java And Bedrock Dedicated Server!
 This Guide Will Walk You Through The Steps To Get Your Server Connected With Our Bot And Manage Your Community Effectively.

 ## 🚀 Features